D.K. Metcalf Player Prop Bets for NFL Week 14 | Seattle vs. Houston 12/12/2021

 Season Stats

-- Metcalf has 52 receptions (84 targets) for 710 yards and eight touchdowns, averaging 59.2 yards per game.
+- Metcalf's stat line this year shows 52 catches for 710 yards and eight touchdowns.
+He puts up 59.2 receiving yards per game and has been targeted 84 times.

+- So far this season, 23.7% of the 354 passes thrown by his team have gone Metcalf's way.

-- Metcalf has seen the ball thrown his way 13 times in the red zone this season, 31.7% of his team's 41 red zone pass attempts.
+- With 13 targets in the red zone this season, Metcalf has been on the receiving end of 31.7% of his team's 41 red zone pass attempts.

 - The Seahawks have run 56.7% passing plays and 43.3% rushing plays this season.
 They rank 23rd in the NFL in scoring.